RainPot/udwt-Robot-Picking-C/readme.md

 # RRNet - Re Regression Net for Object Detection in Drones Image

-*Geo, Yu Zhang, Qingxuan LV, Shuo Wei, andd Xiaorui Wang*
+*Geo, Yu Zhang, Qingxuan LV, Shuo Wei, and Xiaorui Wang*

 This repo is created for ICCV Drones Detection 2019.
 We proposed RRNet, which is an anchor-free detector with a re-regression module.